Up next a battle of two controversial athletes: Randy Moss and Curt Schilling. Lets see what makes each of these athletes "now."

 Tied with Babe Ruth for AL single season home run record in road games (32; 2006)

-walk-off home runs in the same postseason (against the Angels (ALDS) and Yankees (ALCS), 2004)
+First player ever to hit two walk-off home runs in the same postseason (against the Angels (ALDS) and Yankees (ALCS), 2004)

 First player in Red Sox history to hit 40 or more home runs in three consecutive seasons (2004-2006)